 Since we all cycle, walk, push, pull, twist, balance, breathe and stabilize differently, each fitting is a new adventure.
 Comfortable and efficient cycling requires more than just sitting on a seat, grabbing a bar and turning over the cranks.
 An optimal cycling position requires us to have well-supported feet with the appropriate seat and bar positions for comfort, leverage and stability.
 By having stable, flexible and strong bodies, we can push our physical boundaries with limited detrimental impact.
 A truly optimized position allows us to look ahead comfortably and breathe deeply while enjoying the ride.

-- Setting up a second bike based on the first bike is $200 up to 1.5 hours.
-After that it is $150.00 per hour
+- Setting up a second bike based on the first bike is $200/hour

-- Setting up an extra pair of shoes is $150 per hour
+- Setting up an extra pair of shoes is $200/hour

-- Cutting seat masts, ATB handlebars and other necessary "surgeries"" with the appropriate equipment is $100 per hour
+- Cutting seat masts, ATB handlebars and other necessary "surgeries" is $200 per hour (may require pickup at a later date depending on parts/services needed)

-- Replacing parts such as tires, chain, cassette or other components necessary to conduct the session is $100 per hour charged in 15 minute increments
+- Replacing parts such as tires, chain, cassette or other components necessary to conduct the session safely is $200 per hour

 The One-Hour Session addresses: